Deulfi/memo-playlist/README.md

 This is a fork of [memo](https://github.com/po5/memo) by po5, adding playlist saving functionality while not touching the original code.

 ## New Features
-- Save current playlist as .pls file (compatible with most media players)
+- Save current playlist as .pls file, compatible with most media players (can be changed)
 - Configurable save location and file extension of playlists via memo.conf
 - Playlist management menu (default keybind: g)
 - UOSC save button for the playlist menu